Supreme Court of Croatia: Judicial system

 N.B.
 Since July 2018 (effective as of 1 January 2019) former misdemeanour courts have become specialized sections within municipal courts (2 misdemeanour courts - in Zagreb and in Split - have been retained as separate courts - the Municipal Misdemeanour Court in Zagreb and the Municipal Misdemeanour Court in Split), also former Municipal Court in Zagreb has been divided into three courts: the Municipal Civil Court in Zagreb, the Municipal Criminal Court in Zagreb and the Municipal Labour Court in Zagreb.

+In early 2026, the judicial hierarchy was adjusted to handle specialized caseloads.
+The Varaždin County Court was granted jurisdiction over corruption and organized crime cases (USKOK cases), relieving the previous concentration of such matters in Zagreb.
+Furthermore, jurisdiction over consumer bankruptcy was shifted to commercial courts to improve efficiency in financial litigation.